excellalabs/docker-workshop-2/README.2.md

 1. **Join another node to cluster**

-    1. Copy the outputted block `kubeadm join...` from the init commnad, and run that in the other node(s)'s terminal to join to the cluster.
+    1. Copy the outputted block `kubeadm join...` from the init commnad

+    1. Go into another node's terminal and run that command to join it to the cluseter

     1. See that it joined, `kubtcrl get nodes`